What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 The Budget changes will influence investor behaviour.
 But serviceability will decide how much buyers can actually pay.
 Investors need to understand this.

 A buyer may want to pay $1.2 million.
-Their mortgage broker may say they can borrow only enough to pay $1.05 million.
+But when their mortgage broker say they can borrow only enough to pay $1.05 million.
 That $150,000 gap is not solved by confidence, mindset, or motivational property podcasts.

 What affects the investor's Serviceability?